ThingPulse/docs/docs/guides/espaper-plus-kit.md

 !!! note
     Don't forget to connect host system and programmer with an USB cord and turn on the ESPaper module (on/off switch).

+!!! danger
+    Do NOT power the device via USB port and programmer simultaneously.

 #### Select board and serial port
 {!../includes/select-board-and-serial-in-Arduino-IDE.md!}